Reviews and Policies

 The AIIA is happy to offer motivated students internships in international affairs.
 Details of which can be found on the internship page.

 The Australian Institute of International Affairs (AIIA) accepts that any serious discussion on international affairs will necessarily incorporate views influenced by a wide range of backgrounds and experiences.
 The AIIA notes the importance to key stakeholders, such as the Department of Foreign Affairs and Trade of diversity.
 The AIIA places importance on ethnic and gender diversity when considering participants for panels and authors for publications, including its weekly online publication, Australian Outlook.
 To avoid misunderstandings with overseas partners, and to highlight the importance of diversity to the debate on international affairs, the national office of the AIIA always includes a diversity clause in proposals for projects, so potential partners involved in the institute’s larger events understand this policy.
+In February 2022, the national office of the institute adopted a diversity policy based on clear guidelines.
+The individual branches of the institute are responsible for their own diverstiy policies and standards.

 The Australian Institute of International Affairs (AIIA) accepts that it must, in conducting its activities, work to preserve the environmental sustainability of the planet.